Law review: United Kingdom

+Africa

+In Africa, the Journal of African Law has published articles focusing on "legal pluralism and customary law'" to "issues of international law in the African context," including "legal and institutional regional and sub-regional developments, post conflict resolution, constitutionalism, commercial law and environmental law".

 Argentina

 In spite of some few exceptions, in Argentina almost all law reviews are run by publishing houses or law professors.
 In both cases, the involvement of students in the day to day creation of these reviews is fully narrowed.
-Among these few exceptions, it should be mentioned the case of Revista Lecciones y Ensayos, a law review ran by students of the School of Law of the University of Buenos Aires.
+Among these few exceptions, it should be mentioned the case of Revista Lecciones y Ensayos, a law review ran by students at the School of Law of the University of Buenos Aires.

 Australia

-In Australia, the leading student-edited peer-reviewed academic law reviews are the Melbourne University Law Review, Sydney Law Review, Federal Law Review, Monash University Law Review and UNSW Law Journal.

-The Melbourne University Law Review regularly outperforms Sydney Law Review on impact, citation in journal and cases and combined rankings.
+In Australia, as of 2017, the leading student-edited peer-reviewed academic law reviews are the Melbourne University Law Review, Melbourne Journal of International Law, University of New South Wales Law Journal, and Monash University Law Review.
+The Melbourne University Law Review generally outperforms Sydney Law Review on reputation, impact, citation in journal and cases and combined rankings.
 These publications are among the most-cited law reviews by the High Court of Australia and among the most cited non-US reviews by US journals.
 The top international law journal in Australia is the Melbourne Journal of International Law, also a student-edited peer-reviewed academic law review.

 Brazil

 In Brazil, law reviews are usually run by academics as well, but there are efforts by students to change this; for example: University of Brasilia Law Students Review (re-established in 2007), the Review of the Academic Center Afonso Pena from the Federal University of Minas Gerais (published since 1996), and the Alethes Periodic from Federal University of Juiz de Fora.
-However, academics and official rankings usually refuse to evaluate student law reviews as "equals".
 To pursue academic recognition by the Brazilian Ministry of Education, review bodies must include post-graduated and ranked academics, which prevents student law reviews to even be recognized or compared to other similar legal periodicals.